OCR-D/ocrd-website/site/en/spec/glossary.md

 > Determines the effective area on the paper of a printed page.
 Its size is equal for all pages of a book (exceptions: titlepage, multipage pictures).
 >
-> It contains all living elements (except marginals) like body type, footnotes, headings, running titles.
+> It contains all living elements (except marginalia) like body type, footnotes, headings, running titles.
 >
 > It does not contain pagenumber (if not part of running title), marginalia, signature mark, preview words.